 A scene in animation refers to a continuous sequence of events or actions.
 These can be occuring in a specific location and time.
+It typically includes multiple animated shots combined together.
+This is to convey a specific part of the story or narration.

 A scene is a very significant element of a video.
 It is critical for maintaining flow and coherence in animated films, TV shows, or videos.